Talcum Powder and Cancer

 - Genital deodorants and antiperspirants

-In July 2018, a St. Louis jury awarded a $4.69 billion verdict to 22 women who developed ovarian cancer after decades of using Johnson’s Baby Powder and other talc products for feminine hygiene purposes.
+In July 2018, a St. Louis jury awarded a $4.69 billion verdict to 22 women who developed ovarian cancer after decades of using Johnson’s & Johnson’s Baby Powder and other talc products for feminine hygiene purposes.

 “The decades-long record overwhelmingly shows that our talc is safe, and J&J has engaged with great transparency in open discussions on the safety of its talc with scientists and regulators, and we will continue to defend our position,” Johnson & Johnson said on its website.